life-itself/community/books/temple-2024-first-principles-first.md

 ### First principles and first values ... are embedded in the cosmos itself

+> By First Principles and First Values, we refer to a tentative list of principles and values embedded in the Cosmos itself, and that show up in different forms all the way down and all the way up the evolutionary chain.
+We will more fully explore what this notion of cosmic or cosmological value means below.

 This is the part where the scientific materialists will be having conniptions.
 I largely agree ... and i wonder whether this phrasing e.g. "embedded in the Cosmos itself [capital C cosmos]" may not be a grandiose for some.

-> By First Principles and First Values, we refer to a tentative list of principles and values embedded in the Cosmos itself, and that show up in different forms all the way down and all the way up the evolutionary chain.
-We will more fully explore what this notion of cosmic or cosmological value means below.

 ### Story of value
 #### It's a story of value too

-Finally, we speak not only of First Principles and First Values but say they are necessarily embedded in a Story of Value.
+> Finally, we speak not only of First Principles and First Values but say they are necessarily embedded in a Story of Value.
 Again, this is not a literary device but adds something vital to the formulation.
 First Principles and First Values themselves neither generate coherence nor arouse our moral and political will to action.
 Provoking this will requires story, a narrative arc to engage us, and not only because humans are specifically storytelling animals, although we most certainly are.
 More profoundly, story itself is a core First Principle and First Value of Cosmos, all the way up and all the way down the evolutionary chain.

 #### These are not philosophical arguments but metaphysical premises

-These are not conclusions of philosophical argument subject to refutation, but rather metaphysical and ontological premises.
+> These are not conclusions of philosophical argument subject to refutation, but rather metaphysical and ontological premises.
 They are the axioms that live across the great traditions of human value, truths that are Anthro-Ontologically (a term we will return to below) accessible to everyone, fundamentally both eternal and evolving.

+This is an important point and relates to the

 ## 6 There Are at Least Seven Links Between the Collapse of Value and Increasing Existential Risk

-### Without value
+### Without (a universal grammar of) value it is impossible to coordinate at a global scale

 > 1. There is no global coherence or global coordination without a universal grammar of value
 >